-The trimmed mean CPI in Australia rose by 0.2% month-on-month in December 2025, in line with expectations, easing from a 0.3% rise in November.
-This marks the third release in the transition from the quarterly CPI to the full Monthly CPI, which now serves as Australia’s primary measure of inflation according to the Australian Bureau of Statistics (ABS). source: Australian Bureau of Statistics
+The RBA trimmed mean CPI in Australia rose by 0.3% month-on-month in January 2026, in line with expectations, following a 0.2% increase in December.
+This marks the fourth release in the transition from the quarterly CPI to the full Monthly CPI, which now serves as Australia’s primary measure of inflation according to the Australian Bureau of Statistics (ABS). source: Australian Bureau of Statistics

 Calendar GMT Reference Actual Previous Consensus TEForecast